polyvariant/flavors-of-scala/slides/concurrency.md

 <v-click>

 <span class="absolute top-50 left-100 text-4xl font-bold bg-white text-black rotate-355">
-What will be the final value?
+What will the final value be?
 </span>

 </v-click>